Aft head update

 The video starts talking about the electrics which are going to be key to our reducing the fossil fuel use.
 Much more later!

-One thought on “Aft head update
+One response to “Aft head update”

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.